Learning Outcomes

 [latex]f(x)=a\cdot r^x[/latex]

 The magnitude of [latex]a[/latex] indicates the stretch or compression of the graph.
-If [latex]a>1[/latex], the graph is stretched upwards by a factor of [latex]a.[/latex] If [latex]0<a<1[/latex], the graph is compressed down to [latex]a[/latex] times its original height.
+If [latex]a>1[/latex], the graph is stretched upwards by a factor of [latex]a.[/latex] If [latex]0initial value of the function is transformed from [latex]1[/latex] to [latex]a[/latex].

 We can change the value of [latex]a[/latex] in figure 3 by moving the purple dot to see what happens to the graph of [latex]f(x)=r^x[/latex].
 Moving the red dot changes the value of [latex]r[/latex].